Thevenin’s theorem: a simple way to simplify complex circuits (and make your life easier)

 What is meant by Thevenin’s equivalent voltage (Vth)?

 Now, let’s talk about finding the Thevenin equivalent voltage (Vth).
 Thevenin equivalent voltage is the open-circuit voltage across the load terminals.
 One way to calculate Vth is by using the voltage division.
-You know how a voltage divider splits the total voltage across multiple resistors?
+Do you know how a voltage divider splits the total voltage across multiple resistors?
 Well, we can use that principle to find the Thevenin equivalent voltage.
 Here’s how it goes:

 - Identify the circuit you want to analyze.